Besides the cute factor, these gentle animals have lots of benefits when introduced to your homestead.

 In this article, we’ll talk in-depth about how to raise alpacas from A to Z, from what to feed them, shearing, breeding, and much, much more.

 Alpacas are a domesticated variant of the vicuna, which is under threat in its natural habitat of the Andes for its super soft fur.
-Domesticated by the Incas alpacas have have been kept for their fleece for thousands of years.
+Domesticated by the Incas, alpacas have been kept for their fleece for thousands of years.

 They belong to the camel family and are a relative of the llama, which is used in South America as a pack animal and herd protector, for its fleece and for meat.
 Alpacas are not usually killed for their meat – the sheared fleece over their lifespan is far more valuable.